pyfar/pyfar/docs/pyfar.rst

 Python package for acoustics research

-The pyfar base package offers functionality for digital signal processing, signal generation, and plotting.
+The python package for acoustics research (pyfar) offers classes to store audio data, filters, coordinates, and orientations.
+It also contains functions for reading and writing audio data, as well as functions for processing, generating, and plotting audio signals.

 .. grid:: 1 2 2 2
     :gutter: 4